Ascension-Digital-Technologies/TurboJS/README.md

 It combines a bytecode interpreter, baseline JIT, feedback-directed SSA optimizer, inline caches, on-stack replacement, deoptimization, native code management, AOT support, and application-region optimization behind a direct C API.

+Message from the developer: Hey guys, happy to finally be releasing something I'm very proud of developing.
+When I started this project, I had no idea how much work it was going to be.
+This was a little over a year and 8 months of development before the engine's performance in long-running Javascript applications came toe to toe with v8 in the benchmark suite and outside testing.
+Nevertheless, I present to you Turbo, the most lightweight Javascript engine that doesn't sacrifice throughput.

 ## What TurboJS has achieved

 | Achievement | Current result |